ibm-cloud-docs/virtual-servers/vsi_upgrading_port_speeds_linux.md

     ETHTOOL_OPTS="autoneg off speed 100 duplex full"

-This allows the auto-negotiation, speed and duplex to be forced on boot, keeping a consistent configuration through a reboot.
+This entry allows the auto-negotiation, speed, and duplex to be forced on boot, keeping a consistent configuration through a restart.
 The speed can be modified to match your new port speed.
-This requires a network reboot before the new speed is used.
+This modification requires a network restart before the new speed is applied.

 All connections forced to 1000 Mbps must have autoneg enabled in the ifcfg-eth# file.
 {: tip}